Joyce Kilmer: Death and burial

 During the Second Battle of Marne there was heavy fighting throughout the last days of July 1918.
 On July 30, 1918, Kilmer volunteered to accompany Major "Wild Bill" Donovan (later, in World War II, the founder of the Office of Strategic Services, forerunner to the Central Intelligence Agency) when Donovan's battalion (1–165th Infantry) was sent to lead the day's attack.

 During the course of the day, Kilmer led a scouting party to find the position of a German machine gun.
 When his comrades found him, some time later, they thought at first that he was peering over the edge of a little hill, where he had crawled for a better view.
 When he did not answer their call, they ran to him and found him dead.
 According to Father Francis P. Duffy: "A bullet had pierced his brain.
 His body was carried in and buried by the side of Ames.
 God rest his dear and gallant soul."
 A sniper's bullet likely killed him instantly.
-According to military records, Kilmer died on the battlefield near Muercy Farm, beside the Ourcq River near the village of Seringes-et-Nesles, in France, on July 30, 1918, at the age of 31.
+According to military records, Kilmer died on the battlefield near Meurcy Farm, beside the Ourcq River near the village of Seringes-et-Nesles, in France, on July 30, 1918, at the age of 31.
 For his valor, Kilmer was posthumously awarded the Croix de Guerre (War Cross) by the French Republic.

 Kilmer was buried in the Oise-Aisne American Cemetery and Memorial, near Fere-en-Tardenois, Aisne, Picardy, France just across the road and stream from the farm where he was killed.
 A cenotaph erected to his memory is located on the Kilmer family plot in Elmwood Cemetery, in North Brunswick, New Jersey.
 A Memorial Mass was celebrated at St. Patrick's Cathedral in New York City on October 14, 1918.